 IR-DR (Interventional and Diagnostic Pathway)

 Henry Ford Radiology Residency is working to be a leader in the future of the IR/DR pathway.
-Our interventional division and diagnostic divisions are planning curricula, rotation schedules, and integration of new transitional year rotations to provide a well-rounded, interventional radiology centric program option.
-We are already beginning to increase the number of options for our current diagnostic residents.
+Our interventional division and diagnostic divisions have planned curricula, rotation schedules, and integration of new transitional year rotations to provide a well-rounded, interventional radiology centric program option.
+We have also increased the number of options for our current diagnostic residents.

 Welcome HF Radiology Applicants!